8fit/data_analyst_case/README.md

 ## Data

-You will find 2 tables in your `dwh`schema:
+You will find 2 tables in your `dwh` schema:

-* `subscriptions` table
+* `subscriptions`
-* `spendings` table
+* `spendings`

-Data are for Q4 2016 and January 2017.
+Let's assume that you're looking at data from Q4/2016 and 01/2017

-## Analytical Questions
+## Analysis Scenario

-* Our Head of Performance Marketing is asking you: In which platform should I invest more money (ios or android)?
-* Our Head of Performance Marketing says: ok! but should I spend more in an specific marketing channel for this platform, maybe `marketing_channel_id = 4`?
-* Our Head of Performance Marketing says: ah!
-I have the intuition that United Kingdom will be a great investment, do you agree?
+Imagine our Head of Performance Marketing sends you an email:

+> I need to understand where to invest more money.
+I'm curious if you can help me make a decision based on your findings.
+Do you think it's ios or android?
+>
+> Aside from that I'm also curious if there's specific marketing channels we should be aiming for to get better results?
+I'm currently thinking that the channel with ID 4 looks promising.
+What are your thoughts?
+> Looking further into the data at hand it looks like UK (United Kingdom) would be a good investment.
+Do you agree?

+> It would be great if you can present your findings and suggestions next week at the weekly marketing staff meeting.

+> Thanks,
+> Ben

+### Task
-You are free to choose your favorite toolset (SQL queries, Tableau, Metabase, ipython, excel...) in order to explore, analyse and visualise the data.
+Please compile a presentation about these questions.
+Feel free to use the tools you prefer to explore, analyse and visualise the data.

-The final document could be a powerpoint, a word document or a ipython notebook.
-Please upload your final document in /analysis folder along with any extra files that would be meaningful for the review of your work.
+For easiest reading we'd appreciate if you add a PDF version of the presentation in the `analysis` folder inside the repository.
+Please also place any meaningful intermediate steps, explorations and documentation into the same folder so we can review your work.

-## SQL Quetions
+## SQL experience

 ## Links